Skip to Content

 How Much Do Boxers Make?

 There’s really no set standard for how much boxers make as its purely based on name recognition, popularity, and viewership.
-A beginner profesional boxer can expect to make any where from a couple hundred to a couple thousand early in their career.
-Like other spots, top drawing earners make most of the money whereas those less popular are making very little – often not engouh to even be able to leave their day job.
+A beginner professional boxer can expect to make any where from a couple hundred to a couple thousand early in their career.
+Like other spots, top drawing earners make most of the money whereas those less popular are making very little – often not enough to even be able to leave their day job.

 Again, the most popular boxers make way more than the most popular fighters, but average boxers make less than average UFC fighters.